 Considering the long-term nature of this condition, chronic otitis is a frustrating disease for both owners and veterinarians.
 But for patients, the disease is much more critical, given that they typically suffer significant pain.
 The pain — not to mention the nagging itchiness — associated with these ear infections makes our frustration seem petty in comparison.

 What To Look For

+Affected dogs typically experience recurrent bouts of malodorous discharge, moderate pain, and substantial itchiness.
+But a significant subset will suffer these symptoms on a constant basis with no relief.
 Some pets may even try to bite someone who attempts to touch their ears or head.